-Patrick Schwerdtfeger is a motivational keynote speaker who spoke at the Human Resources Professionals Association (HRPA) conference in the Toronto Convention Center in February 2011.
-He spoke about the use of social media in human resources and recruiting.
-As an author and professional speaker, Patrick generally specializes in innovative small business marketing, emerging business trends and modern entrepreneurship.
+Patrick Schwerdtfeger is a motivational keynote speaker who once lived near Ossington and Bloor.
+He spoke at the Human Resources Professionals Association (HRPA) conference in the Toronto Convention Center in February 2011 and has returned several times since then to cover technology trends like artificial intelligence, blockchain and social media.
+As an author and professional speaker, Patrick specializes in innovative online marketing, emerging business trends and technology (including ‘big data’ and business intelligence).
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-So if you’re planning a business convention in the InterContinental Toronto Centre, the Toronto International Convention Centre, the Sheraton Centre Toronto Hotel or some other conference facility in Toronto, Canada, Patrick will deliver the buzz and excitement you’re looking for.
+So if you’re planning a business convention in the InterContinental Toronto Centre on Front Street, the Toronto International Convention Centre on Airport Road, the Sheraton Centre Toronto Hotel on Queen Street or some other conference facility in Toronto, Canada, Patrick will deliver the buzz and excitement you’re looking for.

 One of the world’s top financial hubs, Toronto is a modern city located at the heart of Canada’s largest metropolitan district, the Greater Toronto Area.
 It is the fifth most populous city in North America with over 2.6 million inhabitants.
 Rated as the tenth-most economically powerful city in the world by Forbes, it attracts businesses to set up site offices in the city.
 Companies with branches in Toronto include Manulife Financial and Bell Media.
 Toronto is also home to Canada’s five largest banks known as the “Big Five”.
 For business travelers, Toronto offers first-rate convention facilities including the Sheraton Toronto Airport Hotel & Conference Centre, and the St. Andrew’s Club & Conference Centre.
 In 2015, Toronto will play host to the Pan American Games.
 Here is Patrick’s economic forecast for Canada.